 October 2019 commemorates the meeting of two great voyaging traditions.
 In the days of sail, New Zealand was such a difficult place to reach that this was the last significant land-mass or earth to be found and settled by people.
-Only bold, skilled sailors, whether Polynesian or European, build make these long, dangerous voyages.
+Only bold, skilled sailors, whether Polynesian or European, could make these long, dangerous voyages.

-Te Hā celebrates the feats of the star navigators who first explored and settled the Pacific - a third the earth's surface - and of scientific explorers like James Cook who explored and charted this great or an for Europe.
+Te Hā celebrates the feats of the star navigators who first explored and settled the Pacific - a third of the earth's surface - and of scientific explorers like James Cook who explored and charted this great orean for Europe.
 This shared legacy is still alive and well in New Zealand, whether in the Navy, the America's Cup, the Olympics or the revival of Polynesian star navigation.
-It is part of a global story, notices a local or national commemoration.
-These commemorations talk to out rationhood, telling stores about our forebears who had the courage, curiosity and skill to cross the world's largest acead.
+It is part of a global story, notifiest a local or national commemoration.
+These commemorations talk to our rationhood, telling stories about our forebears who had the courage, curiosity and skill to cross the world's largest ocean.

-The full cost of this regional programme designed to position Tainavaili, showcasing its tourism assets and attracting visitors, is estimated at 9(2) (2(1))
+The full cost of this regional programme, designed to position Tairawhili, showcasing its tourism assets and attracting visitors, is estimated at 9(2)(0)(ii)

-\$1 million is being sought from the negronal Growth Initiatives Multi Year Appropriation programme towards this programme, to be allocated as per the proposed investment framework below.
+\$1 million is being sought from the Regional Growth Initiatives Multi Year Appropriation programme towards this programme, to be allocated as per the proposed investment framework below.

-MCH is separately responsible for deterministrated delivering the 'official launch event' elements.
-While final scoping and detailing respect to the official national commemoration launch led by MCH are yet to be determined, the Te Ha Trust (Tanawhiti) has recommended investment from the Regional Growth Programme to support these national commemoration events including the national celebration of 1000 years of navigation.
-MCH will work with the Te Hā Trust, Tairāwhiti Iwi/mana whenua, Gisborne District Council, Tairāwhiti Voyagna, trust and others to collaboratively develop the core concepts and plans for this event.
+MCH is separately responsible for determining and delivering the 'official launch event' elements.
+While final scoping and detail in respect to the official national commemoration launch led by MCH are yet to be determined, the Te Ha Trust (Ta(hāwhiti) has recommended investment from the Regional Growth Programme to support these national commemoration events including the national celebration of 1000 years of navigation.
+MCH will work with the Te Hā Trust, Tairāwhiti Iwi/mana whenua, Gisborne District Council, Tairāwhiti Voyaging, Tuust and others to collaboratively develop the core concepts and plans for this event.

-1.5 Benefits pithis proposal
+1.5 Benefits of this proposal

-The Te Ha Trust and stakeholders anticipate the following will be achieved as a direct result of this investment:
+The Ha Trust and stakeholders anticipate the following will be achieved as a direct result of this investment:

-- Memorable commemoration events with national and international exposure, contributing to the new brand positioning for Tairâwhiti - translating into ongoing visitor attractions and experiences around First Encounters/First Meetings and core content for tourism promotion; - The Tairāwhiti community embracing First Encounters stories, and telling them in a balanced way every year; - Raised standards of authentic dual heritage tourism experiences consistent high quality experiences; - Tourism experiences / new 'product', product development that can be commercialised and increase regional revenue, including new Māori Tourism offerings, activation of the new 'Navigations Project' infrastructure, and new events (annually) in the shoulder season including Toi Tu Tairāwhiti an annual Festival of Arts and Culture; and - Increased people capability and capacity.
+- Memorable commemoration events with national and international exposure, contributing to the new brand positioning for Tairāwhiti - translating into ongoing visitor attractions and experiences around First Encounters/First Meetings and core content for tourism promotion; - The Tairāwhiti community embracing First Encounters stories, and telling them in a balanced way every year; - Raised standards of authentic dual heritage tourism experiences consistent high quality experiences; - Tourism experiences / new 'product', product development that can be commercialised and increase regional revenue, including new Māori Tourism offerings, activation of the new 'Navigations Project' infrastructure, and new events (annually) in the shoulder season including Toi Tu Tairāwhiti - an annual Festival of Arts and Culture; and - Increased people capability and capacity.